-- Many small containers of similar materials stored together: - Label the outside of the container with approximate contents if feasible or list where more information can be found such as in a laboratory notebook. - $\,\circ\,$ Add hazard label for highest hazard material if feasible. - Temporary container being mixed or reacted: - $\circ\,$ Add a small card to the immediate area listing the appropriate information. - o If unattended, use an Overnight / Unattended Lab Reaction Form.
+- Many small containers of similar materials stored together: - Label the outside of the container with approximate contents if feasible or list where more information can be found such as in a laboratory notebook. - o Add hazard label for highest hazard material if feasible. - Temporary container being mixed or reacted: - ${\odot}\,$ Add a small card to the immediate area listing the appropriate information. - o If unattended, use an Overnight / Unattended Lab Reaction Form. - Laboratory notebook nomenclature can be used to identify and label intermediary chemicals that are part of an ongoing experiment or process, provided the nomenclature code and the location of the codes (in a lab notebook) are provided within the Chemical Hygiene Plan or posted within the laboratory.